prijuly2000/learning-activity-radar/README.md

-What is Learning Activity Radar?
+﻿What is Learning Activity Radar?
 ================================

 Learning Activity Radar tool provides a detailed visualization that gives a holistic view of student’s academic performance in a course.